AdamLinke/Neos-Developer-Assessment/README.md

 The architecture is a mix between apple's variation of MVC pattern and MVVM patter.
-It uses dependency injection and delegation pattern for communication between moduls and viewControllers.
+It uses dependency injection and delegation pattern for communication between moduls/viewControllers.